sensu-plugins/documentation/docs/installation_instructions.md

 ## Usage

 In a proper gem environment plugins can be executed directly from the command line.
 If you want to check the disk usage you could use the **check-disk-usage** plugin.
-This will only work for ruby scripts.
-Scripts in other langauges will still need to be called directly do to binstubs not being automatically created.

 `check-disk-usage.rb -w 80 -c 90`